FujitsuEnablingSoftwareTechnologyGmbH/cmm-documentation/Markdown/cmm-2.0.14/system-operators/appendix.md

 > **Note:** Make sure that the password is set correctly.
 The agent installer fails if you specify the password enclosed in quotation marks.

-In addition, the MySQL module (`pymysql`) must be installed in the virtualenv environment of the Metrics Agent.
+In addition, the MySQL module (`PyMySQL`) must be installed in the virtualenv environment of the Metrics Agent.
 To install it in the default directory, execute the following command:

 ```
 # source /opt/monasca-agent/bin/activate
-# pip install pymysql
+# pip install PyMySQL
 # deactivate
 ```